alejandror5803/IA-normandy-simulation-RL/readme.md

 ### Field Marshal — Strategic Advisor — `agents/field_marshal.py`

-Two independent Field Marshals — one per team — act as LLM-based strategic advisors using the **smolagents** `ToolCallingAgent` (Topic 3).
+Two independent Field Marshals — one per team — act as LLM-based strategic advisors using the **smolagents** `ToolCallingAgent`.
 They are called every `FM_STRATEGY_INTERVAL = 1000` episodes (after a warmup of 1500 episodes) to avoid burning API quota, keeping the last directive active between calls.

 If `smolagents` is not installed or the API call fails, both fall back silently to their rule-based equivalents.